Money in the Bank (2023)

 The 2023 Money in the Bank was a professional wrestling pay-per-view (PPV) and livestreaming event produced by the American company WWE.
-It was the 14th annual Money in the Bank and took place on Saturday, July 1, 2023, at The O_{2} Arena in London, England, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
+It was the 14th annual Money in the Bank and took place on July 1, 2023, at The O_{2} Arena in London, England, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
 This was the first Money in the Bank to be held outside of the United States as well as WWE's first major event to be held in London since Insurrextion in May 2002 and England in general since Insurrextion in June 2003.
 It was also the first Money in the Bank to livestream on Binge in Australia.

 Seven matches were contested at the event.
 In the main event, which was SmackDown's main match, The Usos (Jey Uso and Jimmy Uso) defeated The Bloodline (Roman Reigns and Solo Sikoa) in a "Bloodline Civil War" tag team match.
 Jey pinned Reigns to win the match, which was the first time that Reigns was pinned since TLC: Tables, Ladders & Chairs in December 2019.
 Additionally, Raw's Damian Priest and SmackDown's Iyo Sky won the respective men's and women's Money in the Bank ladder matches.
 In other prominent matches, Seth "Freakin" Rollins defeated Finn Bálor to retain the World Heavyweight Championship, which was the main match from Raw, and Cody Rhodes defeated Dominik Mysterio.
 The event also saw surprise appearances by John Cena and Drew McIntyre, both appearing for the first time since WrestleMania 39 in April 2023.